 When to Sue for A Dog Bite

 If you want to file a personal injury lawsuit against the dog’s owner, you should know that you have a limited amount of time to file your case.
 The reason for this is the statute of limitations that place a deadline on personal injury cases and other types of cases.

 In Pennsylvania, the victim of a dog bite has two years to file their personal injury claim.
 If you do not file your claim within the two-year timeframe, the court may bar your claim.
 However, depending on the circumstances of your case, there may be a way to delay your filing deadline.

 Our Philadelphia, PA Personal Injury Attorneys Can Help You File a Dog Bite Claim

 If a pit bull injured you or a family member, you should contact an experienced personal injury attorney today.
 The injury attorneys at The Reiff Law Firm have over 40 years of combined legal experience in a variety of personal injury cases, and we will put this experience to work for you.
+Our wound and laceration lawyers are here to help you.
 Pit bull attacks can leave a victim traumatized, especially if the attack was unprovoked.
 You should not bear the burden of extensive medical bills due to the actions of a negligent pit bull owner.
 To schedule a free legal consultation to discuss your claim, contact The Reiff Law Firm at (215) 246-9000, or contact us online.